mr2chowd/linux_shortcuts/linux_shortcuts.md

 ## DNS Troubleshooting

-The system admins team of xFusionCorp Industries has noticed intermittent issues with DNS resolution in several apps . **App Server 3** in **Stratos Datacenter** is having some DNS resolution issues, so we want to add some additional DNS nameservers on this server.
+The system admins team of Verisk has noticed intermittent issues with DNS resolution in several apps . **App Server 3** in **Vancouver Datacenter** is having some DNS resolution issues, so we want to add some additional DNS nameservers on this server.

 As a temporary fix we have decided to go with Google public DNS.
 Please make appropriate changes on this server.